terryblue99/my-watch-collection-v-001/NOTE.md

        # When trying to save a record in the join table -
        # it fails with "TypeError - nil is not a symbol nor a string"
        # because there is no "primary key".
-       # The problem was solved by adding the following line to the model
+       # The problem is solved by adding the following line to the model
        self.primary_key = 'watch_id'

 5. Create views